T3 (magazine): History

-The first issue of T3 magazine went on sale around September 1996.
+The first issue of T3 magazine went on sale in October 1996.
 The magazine was a spin-off of a science magazine eventually launched as Frontiers, but the publishers decided to have a look at future technology.
 The reasoning was that there wasn't really an all-round consumer technology magazine in the UK market and that people love reading about technology and gadgets.

 The magazine started off as a celebration of the best new technologies that were appearing, to explain how it all works, and how the technologies and products would impact the readers' lives, but evolved into a glossy entertainment magazine as well.
 Many of the readers started buying the magazine specifically to read about items that were outrageously expensive and outlandish, and the magazine was quickly seen as a 'licence to drool' over bleeding-edge technology.
 The first issue of the magazine featured the first DVD player to be imported into the UK.

 Things started to become digital around 1996 - DECT telephones, digital cameras, PDAs, and later DVD and digital television technology.
 With most technology going digital and dropping in price, general interest for gadgets rose, as did sales of the magazine.

 Ultimately, the magazine started moving away from pure technology coverage, and started writing about anything innovative.
 As the editor at the time said: "A slightly bigger TV, for example, wouldn't go in the magazine unless it was really sexy or had clever features".
 Around the same time, the magazine became less geeky in its approach to technology, and became much more of a magazine for design-conscious gadget-loving men.

 The first editor of T3 magazine was Steve Jarratt, who also launched Edge.
-He was followed by Paul Pettengale, Rob Mead, Mark Higham, James Beechinor-Collins, Michael Brook, Luke Peters, Matt Hill, Tom Dennis, Rob Carney and Matt Bolton.
-The current editor is Josh Russell.
+He was followed by Paul Pettengale, Rob Mead, Mark Higham, James Beechinor-Collins, Michael Brook, Luke Peters, Matt Hill, Tom Dennis, Rob Carney, Matt Bolton and Josh Russell.
+The current editor is Nick Odantzis.